dinoosauro/WhatsApp-to-HTML/README.md

   - By putting `Embed file content in JavaScript`, the files will be included in a JavaScript object.
 This means that the images/videos/audios/files can be displayed and downloaded even if you keep only the output HTML file
-  - By putting `Embed file content in JavaScript and HTML (bigger file)`, the files will be included directly in the HTML.
+  - By putting `Embed file content in HTML (bigger file)`, the files will be included directly in the HTML.
 This will increase the file size, since sometimes the files are sent multiple times.
 - You can choose to add _x_ messages per HTML file.
 In case the chat will have more than _x_ messages, multiple HTML files will be downloaded
 - You can choose to download the file: